montanarisimone/HiKingsRome/ROADMAP.md

     - Automated notifications to all users before maintenance
     - Ability to edit or cancel scheduled maintenanc
   - [x] Admin user management with ability to promote regular users to admin status
+  - [x] Fee Management System
+    - Guide-specific fee display in the admin interface
+    - Real-time fee calculation based on current registration numbers
+    - Clear distinction between locked and estimated fees in the UI
+    - Fee information in participant management screens

 - **User Features**
   - [x] Keyboard-based navigation throughout the bot